GOErgo, the Global Organization of Ergonomics, presents the 20th Annual Applied Ergonomics Conference!

 Master Track Round Table

 Participants will separate into round table groups to discuss various types of ergonomics analysis tools currently used for industrial applications and the gaps that exist.
 Following the round table discussions, a panel of experts who have developed and used analysis tools will address some of the issues brought up during the round tables and speak to analysis tool needs and potential directions for future research.
 This session’s discussion will be documented and provided to all of the session participants.
-Attendees of this combined Master Track Round Table should plan on attending the entire 2-hour session.
-Advanced registration is required, and once full, the session will be closed.
+Attendees of this combined Master Track Round Table should plan on attending the entire session.

 Oral and Poster presentations will be presented in the following areas:

 This track explores ways in which ergonomics can help in meeting ADA accommodations, work restrictions and other special needs in the workplace.
 Sub-topics include identification of workplace issues and methods used to adapt the work environment for the aging, obese, deaf, blind and other special needs.
 Case studies are encouraged.

 This track aims to inform participants about the latest applied research conducted in laboratory and field settings.
 Researchers from academia (including graduate students), industry, insurance, and R&D firms are all invited to present findings from completed research that was designed to be applied in a field environment.
 Common types of applied studies include innovative interventions, testing of new methods, validations of analysis procedures, new applications of established methods or tools, user interface research, cost/benefit modeling, and development of job analysis tools.
 Tests and comparative analysis of integrated approaches to ergonomics and wellness are also welcome.

 Design, Product Design and Evaluation and Modeling